Water Filter Maintenance Guide: Keep Your Filter Performing

 Pitcher filters have the shortest lifespans because they rely on small, inexpensive cartridges with limited carbon capacity.

 - Brita Elite: Every 120 gallons or approximately 6 months.
-At $29.78 for a 2-pack, the longer lifespan actually makes it cheaper per gallon than Standard.
+The longer lifespan actually makes it cheaper per gallon than Standard despite the higher per-filter price.

 - ZeroWater 5-Stage: Every 15-25 gallons — much shorter than competitors because the 5-stage ion exchange system works harder.
 In high-TDS areas, you may replace every 2-3 weeks.